francotgs/loopback4-todo-list/README.md

-# LoopBack 4 Todo-list
+# LoopBack 4 Todo-list Application

-How to create a basic API for a todo list using LoopBack 4
+- todo: A basic API for a todo list using LoopBack 4.

+- todo-list: Creating a set of APIs for models that are related to one another using LoopBack 4.